The diesel engine – a driving garbage incinerator

 Why have we gone for diesel then?
 Well, for a starter there is much more of the stuff than gasoline.
 The heavier fractions dominate a barrel of crude.
 Depending on where it comes from and what grade of crude you have, there will be more or less light products after refinery treatment.
 The biggest lump will still be the residuals and the biggest distillate lump is diesel.
 Again, depending on what grade is refined at the moment one will get more or less light products but one thing is always certain.
 There is more of the heavy stuff than of the light stuff.

-But the heavy stuff (diesel) is also very energetic as a fuel and is therefore excellent for long haul and heavy duty transport.
-It produces great torque which makes those engines really powerful.
-Their only inconvenient – they are really, really dirty.
+But the heavy stuff (diesel) is also very energetic as a fuel and is therefore excellent for the long haul and heavy-duty transport.
+It produces great torque which makes those engines powerful.
+They’re only inconvenient – they are dirty.

 Seen under the microscope, diesel is no seamless liquid like water.
 It’s more a collection of droplets averaging in sizes of about 80 to 120 nanometers.
 Those droplets are pretty hard to vaporize in the combustion chamber which makes any diesel burn incomplete by nature as the fuel incinerates in concentric rings at the surface of the droplet (we had that in another post, you remember?).